 Funded by the European Commission since 2006, the European Red List is compiled by IUCN’s Global Species Programme in collaboration with the Species Survival Commission and other partners and experts.
-To date 9,735 species have been assessed on the European Red List including all vertebrate species (mammals, amphibians, reptiles, birds and fishes), all dragonflies, all butterflies, all bees, all freshwater molluscs and a selection of terrestrial molluscs, saproxylic beetles and plants.
+To date 10,810 species have been assessed on the European Red List including all vertebrate species (mammals, amphibians, reptiles, birds and fishes), all dragonflies, all butterflies, all bees, all grasshoppers, crickets and bush-crickets, all freshwater molluscs and a selection of terrestrial molluscs, saproxylic beetles and plants.

 IUCN assessed the status of the aforementioned species using the IUCN Red List Categories and Criteria, which are the most widely accepted system for measuring extinction risk globally.
 All assessments followed the guidelines for Application of IUCN Red List Criteria at regional levels.